tinosai/tinosai.github.io/_posts/2019-09-21-ChainRule.markdown

 Given a product **aX** where **a** is a vector and **X** is a matrix, its derivatives are: <br />
 <center>$\frac{d}{da}(aX)=X^T$</center> <br />
 <center>$\frac{d}{dX}(aX)=a^T$</center> <br />
-Keep in mind that when the two rules above are applied to the chain rule in the neural network, $a^T$ has to be first term of the chain and $X$ has to be the last.
+Keep in mind that when the two rules above are applied to the chain rule in the neural network, $a^T$ has to be first term of the chain and $X^T$ has to be the last.

 ### 2.4 The backpropagation process